 Taking calcium, iron, magnesium or aluminium can stop you from absorbing dolutegravir properly – all multivitamins, mineral supplements and antacids (used to treat heartburn or indigestion) must be taken at least six hours before or two hours after dolutegravir.

 Can I take dolutegravir in pregnancy?

 If you are considering having a baby, or think you might be pregnant, talk to your doctor as soon as possible about which combination of anti-HIV medications would be right for you.
 It is important to take antiretroviral treatment during pregnancy to prevent passing HIV from mother to baby.

 The British HIV Association lists dolutegravir (in combination with other medications) as an option that may be considered for women who begin HIV treatment later on in pregnancy, depending on their individual circumstances.

 Can children take dolutegravir?

-Dolutegravir is approved for use by infants and children.
+A dispersible tablet is approved for use by infants and children.
 Tablets of 10mg, 25mg or 50mg can be used by children aged 6 years and over.